getify/You-Dont-Know-JS/async & performance/ch4.md

 In essence, we are abstracting the asynchrony away as an implementation detail, so that we can reason synchronously/sequentially about our flow control: "Make an Ajax request, and when it finishes print out the response."
 And of course, we just expressed two steps in the flow control, but this same capabililty extends without bounds, to let us express however many steps we need to.

-**Note:** This is such an important realization, just go back and read the last three paragraphs again to let it sink in!
+**Tip:** This is such an important realization, just go back and read the last three paragraphs again to let it sink in!

 ### Synchronous Error Handling